 The highlights of the local cuisine here are the freshly made Inaniwa udon (稲庭うどん) and Hinaijidori oyakodon (比内地鶏親子丼) that comes with juicy chicken meat and savory sauce.
 Hinaijidori is a domestic chicken is raised in a natural habitat, and its meat has low fat.
 If you have the chance to visit Akita, be sure to try out these local dishes!

 Silky-smooth Inaniwa udon.
 (Image credit: KrobkruengJapan)

-Fun Fact: Inaniwa udon is a famous udon noodle dish of Akita Prefecture that has been passed down for over 160 years.
-It is known for how it is made— the dough is kneaded until it is so soft that it will go down your throat smoothly as silk.
-And most importantly, each and every udon noodle you see is not kneaded by machines, but exclusively by hand.
+Fun Fact: Inaniwa udon is a famous noodle dish of Akita Prefecture that has been passed down for over 160 years.
+It is known for how it is made— the dough is kneaded until it is so soft that it will go down your throat smooth as silk.
+And most importantly, each and every udon noodle you see is exclusively made by hand.
 By making Inaniwa udon in the traditional method, the producers have managed to preserve this charming delicacy.